 Earth Sciences is an interdisciplinary field that includes astronomy and space science, climatology, geology, physical geography, and oceanography.
 Students take courses in these areas of study to prepare for a major or to fulfill general education requirements in physical science.

 Department: Physical Sciences

 For more detailed information about a course, such as its content, objectives, and fulfillment of a degree, certificate, or general education requirement, please see the official course outline of record, available on the Courses and Programs webpage at https://www.miracosta.edu/governance/courses-and-programs-committee/curriculum-management-system.html.

 EART 106: Earth and Space Science

-This course introduces astronomy, including planetary origin and motions; earth science, including origin and composition of earth, landforms, and plate tectonics; atmospheric processes, including climate and weather; earth's oceans and other bodies of water, and their currents and tides as well as the hydrologic cycle.
-UC CREDIT LIMITATION: No credit if taken after a college level course in Astronomy, Geology, or Earth Science.
+This course introduces astronomy, including planetary origin and motions; Earth science, including origin and composition of Earth, landforms, and plate tectonics; atmospheric processes, including climate and weather; Earth's oceans, other bodies of water, and their currents and tides; the hydrologic cycle.
+UC CREDIT LIMITATION: No credit if taken after a college level course in astronomy, Earth science, or geology.